Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 In Shadows of Amn the Planar Sphere and Jermien's Home in Imnesvale may be suitable.
 The Wizard's Library on the second floor of Watcher's Keep can be used as well.
 In Throne of Bhaal your Pocket Plane may work, after installing some equipment.
+In IWD:EE you can try the third level of Dragon's Eye, Larrel's Study of the Severed Hand, Bandoth's Tower in Dorn's Deep, Malavon's Home in Lower Dorn's Deep or Tiernon's Forge in Gloomfrost (HoW).

 Golems may follow simple commands.
 To change a command simply talk to them (you may have to force the talk by pressing the Talk button, or pressing F1).